 In most countries, there are legal requirements that foreigners working in that country receive a work visa or work permit that allows them to work.
 Requirements and procedures for receiving a work visa to work in foreign countries will vary greatly, but in 90% of cases, you must receive an offer of employment from an employer and this employer will be your sponsor.
 The employer will work with their government immigration agencies that will issue you a work visa or work permit.
 Each country has its own processes, requirements and quotas for providing work visas.

-In many cases, foreign workers must gain employment and apply for a work visa and get it processed in their home country in advance of their departure for their destination country.
+- In advance: In many cases, foreign workers must gain employment and apply for a work visa and get it processed in their home country in advance of their departure for their destination country.
 In the world of teaching English abroad, this practice is commonly applied to Americans and other foreigners teaching English in major Asian countries like Korea, Japan and China, and in the lucrative job markets of the Persian Gulf in the Middle East (U.A.E., Qatar, and Saudi Arabia for example).
 It is also possible for foreign English teachers to get work visas in advance in some European countries such as Turkey and Russia.

 Often to get a work visa processed in advance, the applicant must provide proof of employment, a passport and completed application forms; in many cases, other documents such as a copy of TEFL certification, criminal background check, medical forms and/or university transcripts or diplomas must also be provided.
 For an example of how this process works for one country, check out How do I get work visa to teach English in Korea?

-In other countries, foreign English teachers will gain employment in-country and then have a work visa or work permit processed locally.
+- In-country: In other countries, foreign English teachers will gain employment in-country and then have a work visa or work permit processed locally.
 This is common for qualified English teachers who interview and get hired face-to-face in countries like Germany, Czech Republic, Vietnam, Thailand, and Turkey.
 Again, applicants often must provide proof of employment, a passport and completed application forms; in many cases, other documents such as a criminal background check, medical forms and/or notarized university transcripts or diplomas must also be provided.

 Those who wish to study for an extended period of 90 days or more in a foreign country will often be required to obtain a “student visa.”
 As always each country will have its own policies and requirements for student visas.
 Typically the primary requirement to gain a student visa is to provide proof of enrollment in a government-approved studies program at a university, institute or some other educational organization.
 In many cases, one must also provide proof of financial resources, health insurance and accommodations.